The-Marcy-Lab-School-Code-Challenges/cc-00-arrays/README.md

 ## Code Problems

 1. Declare a function named `averageInArray` that will calculate the  average of the elements in an array of numbers.
-You must solve this without using any built-in array methods.
+You must solve this without using any built-in array methods by looping through the array.
 ```
 averageInArray([2,4,5,7,8]) // returns 5.2
 averageInArray([2,2,5,10]) // returns 4.75